Red eyes: List of common causes

 - dust or other particles in the eye

 - environmental irritants or pollutants

 Red eyes can develop suddenly or over time.
-Over-the-counter eye drops are helpful in many cases, but if the redness is not easing up and is accompanied by other symptoms, people should see a doctor.
+Eye drops are helpful in many cases, and can be purchased over-the-counter or online.
+If the redness is not easing up and is accompanied by other symptoms, people should see a doctor.

 Eye injuries, contact lenses, and frequent use of eye drops can all cause irritation leading to red eyes.
 A doctor can help a person to pinpoint the cause of their red eye problem and develop a treatment plan.

 Common treatments include eye drops, antibiotics, creams, and oral medications.
 Most conditions are readily treatable and, if caught early, do not cause any permanent long-term damage.